bartificer/programming-by-stealth/docs/pbs95.md

 The next instalment will be built around my sample solution to the challenge set in PBS 92.
 That instalment will set a new challenge, so the following two instalments will round out our look at OO Programming JavaScript, then we'll finish our JavaScript series with a final challenge solution instalment.

 So far in this series we've looked at HTML, CSS, and JavaScript.
-Together these three languages provide the client-side of the internet — HTML defines that structure of webpages, CSS their visual style, and JavaScript brings them to life.
+Together these three languages provide the client-side of the internet — HTML defines that structure of web pages, CSS their visual style, and JavaScript brings them to life.
 The world wide web is built around a client-server model, so the languages we've looked at are literally only half of the story, what about the server side?
 That's where PHP comes in.
 While there are only three prominent client-side languages, just about any language can be used on the server side.
 Believe it or not, you can write server-side web code in shell script, or even with Windows Batch files!
 So while I could pick literally any language for our move to the server (including JavaScript), I've chosen the one that's most popular in the open-source world, PHP.

 It will take us some months to get comfortable on the server side, and with PHP, but when we do the next big area we'll be venturing into is data storage.
 Probably the single most important role server-side code plays is that of a data broker — server side web code spends the vast majority of its time reading data from a database of some kind, or writing data to a database of some kind.
 Databases come in all shapes and sizes, so that leaves a lot of room for future exploration!